 - Make sure you have the latest firmware file in your computer.
-If not, try another way to connect your computer to the internet and download the latest firmware file from www.tp-link.com. - 2.
-Manually set your computer's IP address to 192.168.0.X (0 is from 2 to 254) and subnet mask to 255.255.255.0.
+If not, try another way to connect your computer to the Internet and download the latest firmware file from www.tp-link.com. - 2.
 Connect your computer to the router with an Ethernet cable. - 3.
 Visit 192.168.0.1 and you will see the following upgrade page.